Sustainability

 Third-party audit results

-The Brother Group has undergone Validated Assessment Program (VAP) audits by the RBA at its manufacturing facilities, and the following facilities that underwent VAP audits in 2022 met the required standards based on the RBA Code of Conduct (D. Ethics 7.
+The Brother Group has had its four manufacturing facilities undergo RBA audits, which have been recognized to meet the required standards based on the RBA Code of Conduct (D. Ethics 7.
 Responsible Sourcing of Minerals).

 1. Responsible Minerals Initiative (RMI): An organization that promotes the responsible procurement of minerals globally in cooperation with companies.